criogenox/Junit5-Testing-by-Solving-Foobar-Challenges/README.md

 ### Additional info

-* If possible, done with pure plain core java; no streams preferred used (let the brain does its job).
+* If possible, done with plain readable java; no streams preferred used (let the brain does its job).

 * Added more test cases (besides those originally given), including extreme ones to avoid long execution times.